uwsampa/sampa-public/_projects/io_centric_computing.md

 ## NNAP : High Speed K-Nearest Neighbors on the Micron Automata Processor

-Near data processing has been proposed as a promising solution to eliminate costly data transfer for data bound applications by offering both enhance energy efficiency and performance.
-In particular, the Micron Automata Processor is among the first near data processing platforms to be commercialized in recent years.
+Near data processing has been proposed as a promising solution to eliminate costly data transfer for data bound applications by offering both enhanced energy efficiency and performance.
+In particular, the Micron Automata Processor is among the first near data processing solutions to be commercialized in recent years.
 However, it's non-von Neumann architecture presents its own set of unique challenges and opportunities.
 This project aims to explore and implement the notoriously data bound k-nearest neighbors algorithm for practical sized applications by combining insights from computer vision and architecture.

 ## Publications